International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_11_Contribution_of_the_IDS_to_Industry_4_0_and_the_Data_Economy.md

 ![ Typical enterprise architecture stack](../media/image16.png)
-*Figure: Typical enterprise architecture stack*
+### Figure 2.11.1: Typical enterprise architecture stack

 In broadening the perspective from an individual use case scenario to a platform landscape view, the International Data Spaces positions itself